How Long Do Tickets Stay on Your Driving Record?

 How long will this traffic ticket stay on your driving record

-Tickets Go On Your Driving Record
+Tickets And Your Driving Record

 If you get a ticket, you can expect it to remain on your driving record for at least three years, which is the nation’s average.
 More severe tickets, such as DUIs or reckless driving, can remain for up to 10 years.